ietf-wg-ppm/draft-ietf-ppm-dap/draft-pda-protocol.md

 Is it OK that leaders learn that about a client?
 I'm not sure, so I'd be inclined to remove this unless we have a concrete use case.]

-The client begins by setting up an HPKE {{!I-D.irtf-cfrg-hpke}} context for the helper by running
+Next, the client issues a POST request to `[leader]/upload_finish`.
+It begins by setting up an HPKE {{!I-D.irtf-cfrg-hpke}} context for the helper by running

 ~~~
 enc, context = SetupBaseS(pk, [TODO])